am0nt31r0/Password-Analysis/README.md

 # Password-Analysis
-Go script to analyse a list of passwords.
+Go script to analyze a list of passwords.
 Useful for penetration tests and phishing campaigns.

 ## Considerations
 The script requires two txt files to execute successfully.
 The first one contains the passwords to be analysed - one password per line - and the second must be a dictionary of weak passwords, like rockyou.txt.